trance-mfv/notes/meetings/ta-weekly-dev-sync/dora-capabilities-summary.md

 * **Code maintainability**
   * Makes code easy for developers to find, reuse, and change
   * Helps keep dependencies up-to-date

-  * Why this is beneficial for developers: Improving code maintainability directly addresses common pain points in software development.
-When code is easier to understand and modify, developers spend less time debugging and more time delivering new features or fixing bugs efficiently.
-Keeping dependencies up-to-date also reduces the risk of security vulnerabilities and compatibility issues, leading to a more stable and reliable codebase.
-This can enhance developer productivity and reduce frustration.
-Furthermore, it supports a "climate for learning" by making it easier for developers to learn from existing code and collaborate effectively.
+  ---
+  * Why this is beneficial for developers:
+    * Addresses common pain points in software development
+    * Allows developers to spend less time debugging and more time delivering features
+    * Enables more efficient bug fixing
+    * Reduces security vulnerabilities by keeping dependencies up-to-date
+    * Minimizes compatibility issues, leading to a more stable codebase
+    * Enhances overall developer productivity
+    * Reduces developer frustration
+    * Supports a "climate for learning" by making code easier to understand
+    * Facilitates better collaboration as code is more accessible
+    * Makes it easier for developers to learn from existing code

 * **Documentation quality**
   * Maintains accurate, well-organized, user-centric internal documentation
   * Empowers teams throughout the software development process

+  ---
-  * Why this is beneficial for developers: TO BE UPDATED
+  * Why this is beneficial for developers:
+    * Saves developers valuable time by providing clear answers to common questions
+    * Speeds up onboarding for new team members
+    * Reduces the need for repetitive explanations
+    * Enables developers to work more independently
+    * Helps developers make better-informed decisions
+    * Reduces time spent asking for help or digging through code
+    * Improves understanding of system behavior
+    * Increases overall productivity
+    * Reduces frustration in daily work

 * **Empowering teams to choose tools**
   * Allows teams to make informed decisions on tools and technologies
   * Drives more effective software delivery

+  ---
   * Why this is beneficial for developers: TO BE UPDATED

 * **Generative organizational culture**
   * Grows a generative, high-trust culture
   * Drives better organizational and software delivery performance

+  ---
   * Why this is beneficial for developers: TO BE UPDATED

 * **Job satisfaction**
   * Ensures people have the tools and resources to do their job
   * Makes good use of people's skills and abilities

+  ---
   * Why this is beneficial for developers: TO BE UPDATED

 * **Learning culture**
   * Cultivates an environment that prioritizes learning
   * Directly linked to improved organizational performance

+  ---
   * Why this is beneficial for developers: TO BE UPDATED

 * **Team experimentation**
   * Builds empowered teams that can try out new ideas without external approval
   * Fosters faster innovation

+  ---
   * Why this is beneficial for developers: TO BE UPDATED

 * **Transformational leadership**